Stone-Red-Code/Stone_Red-C-Sharp-Utilities/README.md

       ```
       (Imagine that the text is actually red)
  * WriteLine
+    * Description: Writes the text representation of the specified object, followed by the current line terminator, to the standard output stream.
     * Parameters: `object value`, `ConsoleColor color`
     * Example usage:
       ```cs